amitkumar00369/Text_classification_by_nlp_using_spacy_W2V/README.md

 Feature Extraction
 To convert text data into a format suitable for machine learning models, you can use techniques like TF-IDF (Term Frequency-Inverse Document Frequency) and CountVectorizer.
 These methods convert text into numerical features that models can understand.

+Word Embeddings with Gensim
+Word embeddings capture semantic meaning and relationships between words.
+Gensim is a popular library for training and using word embeddings.
+You can use pre-trained word embeddings or train your own on your text data.

 Model Selection
 Choose machine learning algorithms suitable for your text classification problem.
 Common algorithms for text classification include: